ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 AS MUST determine the grant request being referenced from the URL value itself.
-If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [callback is supplied](#request-interact-callback).
+If the URL cannot be associated with a currently active request, the AS MUST display an error to the RO and MUST NOT attempt to redirect the RO back to any client instance even if a [redirect is supplied](#request-interact-callback-redirect).

 The interaction URL MUST be reachable from the RO's browser, though note that the RO MAY open the URL on a separate device from the client instance